Skip to main content

 Wijnendale Castle, locally known as Kasteel Wijnendale, lies northwest of the city of Torhout, in the province of West Flanders in the Flemish region in Belgium.

-In the 12th and 13th century, Wijnendale Castle became a regular place of residence for the Counts of Flanders and for Philip I, Count of Flanders, in particular.
-In 1297 Guy, Count of Flanders, signed a treaty here with the English King Edward I.
+In the 12th and 13th centuries, Wijnendale Castle became the regular residence of the Counts of Flanders, especially Philip I. In 1297, Guy, Count of Flanders, signed a treaty here with King Edward I of England.

 Gallery